 Transparency through Open-Data

 Mobility is the ability for your customer to access information and customer service from anywhere on any device at a time that suits them.
-According to the ACMA, at May 2015, 94% of Australian adults use portable communication devices.
+According to the ACMA, in May 2015, 94% of Australian adults use portable communication devices.
 The growth of mobile phone only consumers also continued during 2014 – 15 with 5.4 million adult Australians (29 per cent) estimated to be without a fixed-line telephone service in their home.

-Therefore, customers expect mobile-friendly support, with channels ranging from webchat to social media.
+Therefore, customers expect mobile-friendly support, with channels ranging from web chat to social media.

 DIY Customer Service